shauryanegi/Segmentation-Credit-Card-Customers/README.md

 Please find the following files:

-1.Results enclosed as 'Profiling_output_casestudy.xlsx'which contains the qualitative analysis to select the number of clusters.
+1.Results enclosed as 'Profiling_output_casestudy.xlsx' which contains the qualitative analysis to select the number of clusters.

 2.Required ipynb file.